ryland-chem/RegionOfInterest/README.md

 * **boolCutOff**: 0 = scan not in ROI, 1 = scan in ROI.

 ## 3.0 Referencing
-Please cite the following in your work when our algorithm is utilized.
-Stay tuned for the publication of our manuscript.
+Please cite the following paper when using this work.

-* Giebelhaus, R.T.; Armstrong, M.D.S.; de la Mata, A.P; Harynuk, J.J.
-Untargeted Region of Interest Selection for GC-MS Data using a Pseudo F-Ratio Moving Window (ψFRMV). **2022**
+* Ryland T. Giebelhaus, Michael D. Sorochan Armstrong, A. Paulina de la Mata, and James J. Harynuk.
+Untargeted region of interest selection for gas chromatography - mass spectrometry data using a pseudo F-ratio moving window, Journal of Chromatography A, 2022, 1682, 463499; 10.1016/j.chroma.2022.463499